Eugene208029488/FullStackProject-Neighborhood-Map/readme.md

 #Neighborhood Map
-Develop a single-page application featuring a map of your neighborhood.
-Add the following functionalities: map markers to identify popular locations or places you’d like to visit, a search function to easily discover these locations, and a listview to support simple browsing of all locations.
-Also implement third-party APIs that provide additional information about each of these locations like Yelp.
+Develop a single-page application featuring a map of your neighborhood restaurants.
+Add the following functionalities: map markers to identify popular restaurants, a search function to easily discover these restaurants, and a listview to support simple browsing of all restaurants.
+Also access Yelp third-party APIs to provide additional information about each of these places.

 #Technology used:
 1. Ajax call